jacqueline-wong/CEE4530/Lab3/team10_lab3.md

 With this result, we graph the expected ANC in the lake effluent against the hydraulic residence time as shown in Figure 3.

 ![ANC](https://raw.githubusercontent.com/lw583/CEE4530/master/Lab2/ANCgraph.png)
-Figure 3: Lake effluent against the hydraulic residence time
+Figure 3: Lake ANC against the hydraulic residence time

 Assuming that there are no carbonates exchanged with the atmosphere during the experiment, the ANC in the lake effluent can be calculated with: